lwdgit/node-fire/README.md

 # node-fire

->  Node Fire is a library for creating command line interfaces (CLIs) from absolutely any Node object.
+> Run a js object or a function by command line directly.

-## install
+## Install

 ```
 $ npm install -g node-fire